IgorTimoshenko/IMTDataGridBundle/README.md

 As a result, you should see on the client-side the grid with information about the posts.
-As you can see, to create the grid that is bound with data on the server and with the ability to search very easy.
+As you can see, to create the grid that is bound with data on the server and with the ability to search is very easy.

 ## License ##